 - Blackberry Jello powder is what helps enhance the wine color of the cake.
 If you can’y find blackberry, try using black cherry for the same color.

 - Blackberry Manischewitz Wine is used to give the flavor to the cake.
+The alcohol bakes out.

 - If you choose to use a decorative bundt pan, prepare with non-stick spray prior to adding batter.